Blog:

 I went to Flushing yesterday to do some grocery shopping.
-On the way home I remembered that last year at this time I bought some sesame leaves from a woman on the street, I thought I would stop by and see if she was there this year.
+On the way home I remembered that last year at this time I bought some perilla leaves from a woman on the street, I thought I would stop by and see if she was there this year.

 streetvendorI’m not sure this is the same lady as last year, but she was in the same spot!
 So this year I took her photo.